-- Yerba Buena/Moscone Station (YBM): Construction of the roof of the western portion of the station box was completed and the street above was restored.
-Traffic has been shifted onto the new roadway and work has begun to place the three sections of the station roof on the east side of the station box.
-Excavation of the first section was completed and utilities were removed in May.
-This initial section of the eastern roof deck is scheduled to be poured on June 5, followed by the placement of utilities above the deck.
-Excavation of the second section was complete and utility demolition and removal was underway at the end of May.
-At the headhouse, excavation for and placement of the roof slab continued to be delayed by the presence of underground tanks.
-SFMTA and TPC were negotiating the price for the extra work to remove the tanks.
-Removal was scheduled to be complete on June 5, but the work had not started as of June 1 and is likely to be further delayed.
-Excavation of the headhouse to the first strut level is now scheduled to be complete on June 12. - Surface, Track, and Systems (STS): Muni Traction Power duct bank (MRY), Alternative Water Supply System (AWSS), and sewer work continued.
+- Yerba Buena/Moscone Station (YBM): Work continued for the placement of the three sections of the station roof on the east side of the station box.
+The first section of the roof was completed, backfilled and utilities placed.
+The second section had been excavated and the roof slab had been poured, with utility placement above the deck underway at the end of June.
+Work on excavation and utility removal above the third section was underway at the end of June, with the final roof deck pour scheduled for late July.
+At the headhouse, removal of underground tanks started at the end of June.
+Excavation to the first strut level was scheduled to be complete in mid-July, about one month later than reported in the May PMOC report. - Surface, Track, and Systems (STS): Muni Traction Power duct bank (MRY), water line, and sewer work continued.
 AT&T utility infrastructure was completed in April, and now AT&T must install fiber optic cables in the ducts installed by TPC.
 There is some concern that AT&T will not complete their work in the time allotted in the master schedule, thereby delaying follow-on work.
 The contractor submitted a revised plan for starting the construction of the 4th and King improvements.
-The submittal is under review and, pending resolution of issues regarding the operation of the T Line during the various steps of the cutover process, work is planned to start in early August, with an extended shut-down over the Labor Day weekend.
-The main issue to be resolved is the operation of the new track switches while the existing control equipment is still in place.
-In the opinion of the PMOC, it appears that good progress is being made toward an acceptable plan for the cutover of light rail transit (LRT) service at 4th and King streets.
-The appropriate Muni operations staff members are engaged in working with CSP and the contractor to finalize the plan so that work can start this summer. - In the opinion of the PMOC, progress on construction of the three CSP subway stations is being impeded by multiple issues and it appears that there has been no recovery of the construction schedule from accumulated delays.
-Many activities that were scheduled to be completed in May are lagging due to utility conflicts, quality issues, and other problems.
-SFMTA is having trouble getting TPC engaged in efforts to recover schedule delays, as the contractor is refusing to accept responsibility for the delays to date.
+The plan is being detailed through twice weekly meetings among the contractor, SFMTA CM staff and SFMTA operations staff.
+Work will begin during an extended shut-down over the Labor Day weekend.
+The main issue to be resolved is the operation of the PMOC, it appears that good progress is being made toward a workable plan for the cutover of light rail transit (LRT) service at 4th Street and King Street.
+The appropriate Muni operations staff members are engaged in working with CSP and the contractor through frequent meetings to finalize the plan so that work can start over the Labor Day weekend. - In the opinion of the PMOC, progress on construction of the three CSP subway stations continues to be impeded by multiple issues and it appears that as yet there has been no recovery of the construction schedule from accumulated delays.
+Many activities that were scheduled to be completed in June are lagging due to utility conflicts, quality issues, and other problems.
+SFMTA reported that the topic of schedule recovery was addressed at the latest partnering meeting.
+The discussion at the partnering session revealed that the contractor had low confidence in the construction team's (including TPC and SFMTA) ability to effectively advance the work on station construction.
+SFMTA and TPC mutually agreed to work to achieve several short-term targets for completion of key elements of the work at the stations.
+It is hoped by both parties that achieving these shorter-term milestones will establish an effective working relationship that can be built on to address the longer-term need to accelerate progress on the work.